Guide to disputing parking tickets in every city & state and winning

 - If online payment is impossible, find the information on where, how, and when you can pay off your ticket

 Most cities will require you to pay an extra fee if you pay for your ticket online.
 This fee is under $5 in most states.

 Paying by mail is another option for your citation.
 The instructions to pay for your parking citation by mail will be on the back of the envelope you received with your ticket.
 The accepted forms of payment when paying by mail are check or money order.

-If you would like to pay your ticket fee in person, all you have to do is go to your city’s financial department or business centers and pay its fees.
-Forms of accepted payment methods vary by location, and no appointment is necessary to pay it.
+If you would like to pay your fine in person, all you have to do is go to your city’s financial department or business center and do so.
+Accepted forms of payment vary by location, and no appointment is necessary to pay it.

 Dispute or Pay?